 \subsubsection{Actor-critic and Policy Iteration}

-Our framework is also inspired by the actor-critic method \cite{konda1999actor} \cite{sutton1998introduction} in reinforcement learning.
+Our framework is also inspired by the actor-critic method \cite{konda1999actor} \cite{sutton2018reinforcement} in reinforcement learning.
 Actor-critic methods consist of a control policy and a critic that evaluates the value function of the policy.
 Then the algorithm switches between evaluating the current policy and improving the policy by maximizing the value function.

-Actor-critic methods can be seen as an approximation of policy iteration \cite{sutton1998introduction}.
+Actor-critic methods can be seen as an approximation of policy iteration \cite{sutton2018reinforcement}.
 There have also been works that combine neural Lyapunov functions with policy iteration to learn formally verifiable control policies.
-In the work of \cite{meng2024physics}, they use policy iteration to learn a control policy for a control-affine system.
+In the work of \cite{meng2024physics}, they use policy iteration to learn control policies for control-affine systems.
 The policy evaluation part is done by representing the value function by a physics-informed neural network and minimizing the violation of the Generalized Hamilton-Jacobi-Bellman equation \cite{leake1967construction}, and the policy improvement is done by minimizing the value function.
-Our method also follows a policy-evaluation-policy-improvement paradigm as in actor-critic method and policy iteration.
+Our method also follows a policy-evaluation-policy-improvement paradigm as in the actor-critic method and policy iteration.

 The rest of the paper is organized as follows.
-In $\S$\ref{section:Background and Problem Statement}, we will provide background and formally state the problem.
+In$\S$\ref{section:Background and Problem Statement}, we provide background and problem statement.
 In $\S$\ref{section:Physics-Informed Actor-Critic Learning}, we describe how to co-learn a control policy and a Lyapunov function with a physics-informed neural network and the verification procedure after training.
-In $\S$\ref{section: Numerical Experiment}, we provide numerical experiments.
+We provide numerical experiments in $\S$\ref{section: Numerical Experiment}.